-When an Australian city went mad: The unprecedented chaos that engulfed Melbourne for three days
+Melbourne's 1923 police strike: The chaos that engulfed a city for three days

-The government wanted it forgotten, prohibiting the export of any newsreel footage of the anarchy, lest the rest of the world see our shame.
+The government wanted it forgotten, prohibiting the export of any newsreel footage of the anarchy, lest the rest of the world see Australia's shame.

 Thousands crowd the city streets, fighting each other, looting shops and battling with the thuggish baton-wielding militia that's replaced the police.